MJMortimer/elixero/README.md

 ## Usage instructions

 In order to use this SDK, you will need to have created an application in the [developer portal](https://app.xero.com).
-Once you've created your application you'll need to build a configuration file that stores you consumer key and secret as well as signing certificate information if applicable.
+Once you've created your application you'll a config section that stores your consumer key and secret as well as signing certificate information if applicable, as well as some other details.

-You will need to name the file 'xero_app_config.exs' and it will need to be structured to so
+As the config section will hold sensitive data, it's recommended that you create a seperate config file which is not stored in version control, and then import the new config file into your applications overall config file.
+The config section will need to look something like this:

 ```
 config :elixero,